 Tank owners and operators who meet their environmental responsibilities will safeguard our environment, protect public health, and protect their assets by avoiding the cleanup and liability costs associated with contaminated sites.

 OLQ is currently updating several processes, rules, and forms associated with storage tank activities, so the content of this website is subject to change.
-The Office of Land Quality posts announcements about the Excess Liability Trust Fund and Underground Storage Tanks Branch.
+The Office of Land Quality posts announcements about the Excess Liability Trust Fund and Petroleum Branch.
 Please contact IDEM if you have any questions about the information within.